 A current and ongoing performance-based project is the creation of dramatic interpretations of queer poetry.
-These performances become collaborations with the deceased authors and a way to bring greater awareness and appreciation to important, but underrepresented works of literature.
-The aim is to enhance the literary experience, making the words come to vivid life on stage, accessible to contemporary audiences in fresh, relevant ways.
+These performances become collaborations with the deceased authors, creating greater awareness and appreciation of these underrepresented literature works.
+The aim is to enhance the literary experience, bringing the words to vivid life on stage and making them more accessible to contemporary audiences.

 He enjoys organic gardening.
 Bees hold a particular sway on his artistic mythology.
-He actually likes saying “the ReBegin is here” and wishing everyone “Blissings” with great sincerity and a subtle wink of not taking one’s self too seriously.
+He actually likes saying “the ReBegin is here” and wishing everyone “Blissings” with great sincerity and a subtle wink of not taking oneself too seriously.